asbl/miniworldmaker/source/docs/source/objectsfirst_english/10_animations.rst

 animate.

-With the parameter `loop` you can define if the animation should be repeated:
+With the parameter ``loop`` you can specify if the animation should be repeated:

 .. code block:: python